 - Kidney Damage: Nephropathy

 Chronic complications are responsible for most illness and death associated with diabetes.
 Chronic complications usually appear after several years of elevated blood sugars (hyperglycemia).
-Since patients with type 2 diabetes may have elevated blood sugars for several years prior to diagnosis, these patients may have evidence of complications at the time of diagnosis.
+Since patients with type 2 diabetes may have elevated blood sugars for several years before being diagnosed, these patients may have signs of complications at the time of diagnosis.

 - Take your medications (pills and/or insulin) as prescribed by your doctor.